pnminh/aws-solutions-architect-associate-notes-SAAC03/storage/Aurora.md

 - 1 to 35 days
 - can not be disabled
 - point in time recovery in that timeframe
+- can be exported to s3 but needed to be copied first
 ### Manual
 - triggered by user
 - keep as long as user wants